Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

-We end up with a spiral in that forums the matrix structure.
+We end up with a spiral that forums the matrix structure.
 Which brings us to the final forum of all things as merkaba.

 <br /><br />